 - Whether or not your company also pays for fuel.

-- Which personal income tax band the vehicle benefit costs fall into.
+- Which personal income tax the taxpayer falls into.

 How are company car benefits taxed?

-If you are provided with a company car, you have to pay an income tax charge on the value of the benefit received during the year (the ‘Benefit in Kind’).
+If you are provided with a company car, you must pay an income tax charge on the value of the benefit received during the year (the ‘Benefit in Kind’).

 Additionally, your company will have to pay Class 1A Employer National Insurance Contributions on the value of the benefit.